JabirAlam/What-Next-Hackintosh/README.md

 # What-is-next-for-Hackintosh?

-You probably have heard of macOS tahoe, and it is the last version of Intel Macs confirmed officialy by Apple.
+You probably have heard of macOS tahoe, and it is the last version of Intel Macs confirmed officially by Apple.

 ![confirmed-macos-tahoe-is-the-final-major-release-for-intel-v0-hebv7vnydz5f1](https://github.com/user-attachments/assets/b3f7b887-cb4d-456f-8f4f-6513d1241c8e)